New York and Vermont to Montreal Bike Tour

 Day 2: Gap Riding Options!

-The gaps are generally gentle ascents until their last mile or two when the road builders punch the road steeply up and offer the gaps.
+The gaps are generally gentle ascents until their last mile or two when the road punches steeply up and over the gaps.
 As a result, the gaps in general are generally intermediate level riding until the final mile or two before the summit.

-• Day 2’s Two-Gap-Loop that pedals first roll-outs past beautiful Lake Dunmore before engaging the first Gap of the tour, Brandon Gap (5 miles & about 1,500-feet).
+• Two-Gap Option: Riders pedal past beautiful Lake Dunmore before engaging the first Gap of the tour, Brandon Gap (5 miles & about 1,500-feet).
 After descending Brandon cyclists turn enjoy an aid station in Rochester, Vermont.
 Following refreshments cyclists head up and over Middlebury Gap and back to the Middlebury Inn.

-• Day 2’s Three-Gap-Option over Brandon, Rochester and Roxbury Gaps serving up 6,900-feet of climbing.
-The Three-Gap-Tour diverts from the Two-Gap-Loop at the aid station in Rochester.
-From Rochester cyclists climb the Rochester Gap and are thrilled with a newly paved (summer 2012) 6-mile swooping descent!
+• Three-Gap Option: Ride over Brandon, Rochester, and Roxbury Gaps serving up 6,900-feet of climbing.
+The Three-Gap Option diverts from the Two-Gap- Option at the aid station in Rochester.
+From Rochester cyclists climb the Rochester Gap and are thrilled with a beautifully paved 6-mile swooping descent!
 Lunch is enjoyed in the small town of Randolph.
-The final climb of the Three-Gap-Option is Roxbury Gap which presents cyclists with a ride-able, but challenging mile of packed dirt at its summit.
+The final climb of the Three-Gap Option is Roxbury Gap which presents cyclists with a ride-able, but challenging mile of packed dirt at the summit.
 After the descent of Roxbury Gap cyclists meet the shuttle at the Warren Country Store for ice cream, soda pop and/or a cold Vermont micro-brew.
-To end the Three-Gap-Option cyclists shuttle over Middlebury Gap afetr ice-cream at the Warren Store for a second night’s lodging at 19th-century era Middlebury Inn.
+To end the Three-Gap-Option cyclists shuttle over Middlebury Gap after ice-cream at the Warren Store for a second night’s lodging at 19th-century era Middlebury Inn.

-• The biggest challenge of Lizard Head Cycling’s NY & Vermont to Montreal Bike Tour is Day 2’s Four-Gap-Loop back to Middlebury.
-The Four-Gap-Loop is a 107-mile monster with 9,200-feet of climbing.
-It follows the same route as the Three-Gap-Tour, but continues through Warren to climb up and over Middlebury Gap to end the day!
+• Four-Gap Option: The biggest challenge of this tour is Four-Gap Option back to Middlebury.
+The Four-Gap Option is a 107-mile monster with 9,200-feet of climbing.
+It follows the same route as the Three-Gap Option, but continues through Warren to climb up and over Middlebury Gap to end the day!

-Description of climbing Roxbury Gap : The 10-mile (1,500-foot ascent) of Roxbury Gap begins following a shady brook onto Roxbury Mtn Rd.
+Roxbury Gap: The 10-mile (1,500-foot ascent) of Roxbury Gap begins following a shady brook onto Roxbury Mtn Rd.
 Once on Roxbury Road the climbing starts quickly and is interspersed with dirt sections.
-The dirt sections of the gap are meticulously groomed, so there is usually no problem for skinny 23 mm tires.
+The dirt sections of the gap are meticulously groomed, so there is usually no problem for narrower tires.
 There will be some nice glimpses across the Rt 100 valley, so be sure to look over your left shoulder once in while on the climb.
 The summit of Roxbury Gap is dirt, as are are short portions of the descent.

 Day 3: Middlebury to Stowe, VT

-• Day 3’s Three-Gap Option is a 66-Mile ride thar begins with the ascent of the Middlebury Gap.
-From the top cyclists descend 7-miles before turning north towards Warren, Vermont.
-Upon reaching Warren cyclists climb Lincoln Gap, the steepest Gap in the state, with one full mile above 20% (yes 20%).
+The Three-Gap route is a 66 mile ride that begins with the ascent of the Middlebury Gap from which cyclists descend 7 miles before turning north towards Warren, Vermont.
+Upon reaching Warren cyclists climb Lincoln Gap, the steepest Gap in the state with one full mile above 20% (yes 20%!) gradient.
 This mile is the “Steepest Paved Mile” in North America and a sight to see.
 Previous cyclists have said it, “was a great walk” under the interlacing tree canopy.
 Regardless if ridden or partially walked, the Lincoln Gap is a highlight of the tour.
 Following Lincoln Gap cyclists enjoy a well deserved lunch before engaging the formidable Appalachian Gap (App-Gap).
-The descent of the App-Gap brings cyclists through the Mad River Valley to Waitsfield, VT.
-From Waitsfield cyclists are shuttled 20-miles to the Ben and Jerry’s Factory Creamery.
+The descent of the App-Gap brings cyclists through the Mad River Valley to Waitsfield, VT from which cyclists are shuttled 20 miles to the Ben and Jerry’s Factory Creamery.

-• From Ben and Jerry’s cyclists can choose to shuttle to the finish or choose to work off the ice cream with a 8-miles into Stowe, Vermont
+From Ben and Jerry’s cyclists can choose to shuttle to the finish or choose to work off the ice cream with an 8 mile ride into Stowe, Vermont.
+Lodging is at the classic Green Mountain Inn in Stowe, Vermont.
+This evening cyclist can walk and enjoy the charming village of Stowe.

-The Appalachian Gap is a lovely Vermont climb.
+Appalachian Gap: The Appalachian Gap is a lovely Vermont climb.
 Both Lizard Head Cycling’s tour and the Green Mountain Bike Stage Race climbs the “App-Gap” from the west side.
 The last kilometer or so is about 15% grade.
 The App-Gap begins gradually enough as the first bump is often referred to as Baby-App.
 After the Baby-Gap a 100-metre descent follows, but don’t be fooled because once you start going up again, the switchbacks get tighter while the grade stays steep.
 The view from the top of the App-Gap is perhaps the best of all the Gaps.
-A cliff overlook gives you views of the road below, the Lake Champlain Valley and the Adirondack mountains (Let’s hope for a clear day).
+A cliff overlook gives you views of the road below, the Lake Champlain Valley and the Adirondack mountains… let’s hope for a clear day!

 Day 4: Stowe to North Hero Island, VT